Microsoft Word: Reception

 Initial releases of Word were met with criticism.
 Byte in 1984 criticized the documentation for Word 1.1 and 2.0 for DOS, calling it "a complete farce".
-It called the software "clever, put together well and performs some extraordinary feats", but concluded that "especially when operated with the mouse, has many more limitations than benefits ... extremely frustrating to learn and operate efficiently".
+It called the software "clever, put together well and performs some extraordinary feats", but concluded that "especially when operated with the mouse, has many more limitations than benefits... extremely frustrating to learn and operate efficiently".
 PC Magazine's review was very mixed, stating: "I've run into weird word processors before, but this is the first time one's nearly knocked me down for the count" but acknowledging that Word's innovations were the first that caused the reviewer to consider abandoning WordStar.
 While the review cited an excellent WYSIWYG display, sophisticated print formatting, windows, and footnoting as merits, it criticized many small flaws, very slow performance, and "documentation produced by Madame Sadie's Pain Palace".
 It concluded that Word was "two releases away from potential greatness".

 Compute!'s Apple Applications in 1987 stated that "despite a certain awkwardness", Word 3.01 "will likely become the major Macintosh word processor" with "far too many features to list here".
 While criticizing the lack of true WYSIWYG, the magazine concluded that "Word is marvelous.
 It's like a Mozart or Edison, whose occasional gaucherie we excuse because of his great gifts".

 Compute! in 1989 stated that Word 5.0's integration of text and graphics made it "a solid engine for basic desktop publishing".
 The magazine approved of improvements to text mode, described the $75 price for upgrading from an earlier version as "the deal of the decade" and concluded that "as a high-octane word processor, Word is worth a look".

-During the first quarter of 1996, Microsoft Word accounted for 80% of the worldwide word processing market.
+Computer Intelligence estimated in 1987 that Microsoft had only 4% of the Fortune 1000 PC word processor market, but during the first quarter of 1996, Word accounted for 80% of the worldwide word processor market.

+In 2013, Microsoft added Word to the new Office 365 product, where Microsoft has combined their most popular software, which is a cloud based computing software that is subscription-based to compete with Google Docs.